BirgerMoell/wellness/README.md

 The goal is to give a complete list of ways to deal with any mental health problem.

+Above all else there is one guiding principle that will help you feel well.

+Act.

+Actions give us the momentum we need to move forward in our lives.
+It is often easier to change our course once we have started an action than it is to get started.

 ## Depression
 One of the most common mental